trecvord/trecvord.github.io/README.md

 Welcome to my digital space!
-I'm Rakhmatjon Kholmurotov, a self-driven IT enthusiast with a passion for technology and a commitment to continuous learning.
-With a background in Business Administration and a strong focus on IT skills, I'm dedicated to exploring the vast world of IT, from system administration to DevOps.
+I'm Rakhmatjon Kholmurotov, a self-driven Cloud enthusiast with a passion for technology and a commitment to continuous learning.
+With a background in Business Administration and a strong focus on IT skills, I'm dedicated to exploring the vast world of IT.

 My journey has been shaped by self-study, hands-on projects, and a love for problem-solving.
 I'm enthusiastic about leveraging cutting-edge technologies and automation to enhance efficiency and drive innovation.